GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Tidal forces and rotational deformation

 The results are shown in Figure \ref{fig:PhobosTides}.
-The evolution of the semi-major axis and the eccentricity agree well with the constant $\tau$ models, as is expected because this is the model that is implemented.
-While we use a time step of 0.1 days in GENGA, the secular evolution models can use a time step of 100-1000 days.
+The evolution of the semi-major axis and the eccentricity from GENGA agree well with the constant $\tau$ secular evolution models, as is expected because GENGA also uses a constant $\tau$ model.
+However, in GENGA the tidal model is not implemented as a secular evolution model.
+While we use a time step of 0.1 day in GENGA, the secular evolution models can use a time step of 100-1000 days.